 The last step is the Romanesco Broccoli to make our pine trees.
 To keep its color vivid I’ve blanched them in boiling water for about 2 minutes, just enough to cook them al dente.
 Than immediately drained and plunged them into an ice-cold bath.
 This way our pine trees are going to stay bright green.
 To make them hold on the quiches, I’ve simply added a toothpick through each floret and let the top exceed a bit to hang the pomegranate grain.
 Then sticking the other end in the quiches to hold up our Christmas tree.

 So here it is: nice fluffy healthy holidays mini quiches!
+Serve them with German mulled wine (Gluhwein).

 Christmas Tree Mini Quiches